 Bringing Art To Life

 Bringing Art to Life is an innovative program developed in collaboration with the University of Alabama Honors College which brings art therapy and life story preservation to community-dwelling persons with mild to moderate Alzheimer’s disease and their caregivers.
 The initiative was piloted in impoverished Perry County, Alabama, in partnership with VSA Arts of Alabama and Sowing Seeds of Hope Foundation, and is currently a recurring Honors College service learning course titled “Art to Life.”
 It has been offered in parallel with a Telecommunications and Film Department course titled “Documenting Art to Life,” and both full-length and short documentaries have been produced.
-Outcomes-based research regarding the intervention’s impact on neuropsychiatric measures in the participants, caregiver burden and participant quality of life has been carried out, and results will be submitted for publication in 2014.
+Outcomes-based research regarding the intervention’s impact on participant quality of life, caregiver burden, and student educational value presently is being carried out.

 Each semester approximately five participants with mild to moderate Alzheimer’s disease who have been evaluated and screened by a dementia neurologist and who are still living in community-based settings are selected for participation, and are paired with approximately three Honors students with diverse majors.
 Before the start of the art therapy intervention the students are given weekly instruction on Alzheimer’s disease, person-centered care techniques, art and other expressive arts therapies, and are taught the importance of honoring and preserving life story.
 Students also experience the Virtual Dementia Tour and spend time in a dementia daycare center called Caring Days.